-The Estates Manager, Head of Pastoral Care, Director of Studies, Director of Music and Hall Manager:
+The Estate Manager, Senior School Nurse, Director of Studies, Director of Music and Hall Manager

 - are responsible for the day to day management of health, safety and security in accordance with the School's policy in those areas of the School designated to them and for activities under their control. - will regularly review procedures ensuring adequate assessments of health and safety risks are incorporated. - will ensure that all staff, visiting teachers, other visitors and pupils are aware of such procedures and that the necessary action is taken to implement them.